jamiebrown201/hipstergram_tutorial/docs/part1/Part4.md

 Brilliant so boot up your rails server and take a look at what has happened.
 You should see the message that you have no posts being displayed.
 But we dont have a way of adding posts... yet.

-### 5) WOW, Much progress, such learning

 ### 6) Summary

 Ok so we have done a lot and things may be a little fuzzy, so now is a good time to introduce the RAILS CONSOLE.
-The rails console is a tool that you can use to
+The rails console is a tool that you can use to interact with your Rails application from the command line.
+This is useful for testing out quick ideas with code and changing data server side without touching the website.

+Run it up from your command line and you can play around with your `Post` model.
+[Here](http://www.giantflyingsaucer.com/blog/?p=1891) is a link to a blog post talking about some of the commands you can use to play around with out new model.